Manerone/manerone.github.io/_posts/2023-06-15-false-sharing.md

 In this post I want to talk a bit about the phenomena of false sharing of cache lines.
 I think it will be easier to understand if we walk through it as if we are telling a story.

-## Filter and count
+## Counting filters

-Imagine you are developing a system, a database or something else.
-At some point, you need to filter several vectors and maintain a counter of the times the filter condition was met.
+Imagine you are developing a system (maybe a new database).
+As a feature of your system, one of the operations it provides is the ability to count how many times a certain condition was met for a set of data.

-For example, in a database this could be some sort of aggregation across multiple columns.
+In databases, this is usually seen either as an AGGREGATION, or a simple WHERE clause with a COUNT.

+What can we do to solve that?
+The solution seems to be quite straight forward.
+Given a vector and a filter, everytime the condition is met increase a counter by one.

-Let's set up some basic structures we will use to solve this task:
+So, lets write it.
+First, lets set up some basic structures we will use to solve this task:

 * **SharedState:** where you keep the state of your computation.
 In our example here, we have four counters for four different filters.